jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ## First Phase of Unix Maturity -- OS Implementation

 By 1974/75 internal use of Unix at Bell Labs was high amongst engineers.
 Word was starting to spread about it as Bell Labs engineers moved on and into academia.
 Other Bell Labs divisions and universities got wind of this and began to request Unix install *"tapes"* for their own use.  *Tapes* meant giant mounted magnetic tape reels that contained all the operating system code.
 By law AT&T was prohibited from getting into the computer business so they took a hands-off approach to Unix at the time.
 AT&T left it curiously as Thompson and Ritchie's pet project.
 Many universities at this time, wanting to teach computing and operating systems, began to request copies of Unix to teach in their Operating Systems classes.
 This was attractive to universities because Unix was a fully operational and working system but the main draw was that the source code was freely given away by Ken Thompson.
-You sent him a letter, paid for shipping, and you got a reel within a week or so.
+You sent him a letter, paid for shipping, and you got a magnetic tape reel within a week or so.
 Thompson had no concept of "ownership" and freely shared his project with anyone who was interested.
 This was evidence of free and opensource software even before the term was coined a decade later.

 In 1975 Ken Thompson took a sabbatical from Bell Labs and went back to his Alma Mater, Berkeley, in California.
 Installing the Version 6 Unix Release, the students at Berkeley started adding their own features to improve it to solve their own problems.
 One student in 1978, Bill Joy, added vi and the C Shell (two things still in use today in modern Linux and Unix) and people started referring to the changes made to the Unix at Berkeley as BSD Unix (Berkeley Software Distribution Unix).